 One of Lafayette’s finest dining establishments is the locally owned Charley G’s.
 This sophisticated steakhouse features live piano music every Thursday through Saturday night.
 Warm up with their signature duck gumbo before tucking into a great steak or the local fresh catch.

 Hip, artsy couples should head downtown to Jefferson Street.
 Pamplona, a local haunt reminiscent of Hemingway’s favorite bistro in Spain, is ideal for sipping a craft cocktail and sharing a few creative tapas—the quail eggs are a must.
-Afterward, walk over to the Acadiana Center for the Arts, an intimate space for taking in a concert or exhibition by a local musician or artist.
+Afterward, walk over to the Acadiana Center for the Arts, an intimate space with various exhibits.

 Recently featured in Southern Living magazine, Maison Madeleine is a lovely bed and breakfast on the shores of Lake Martin.
 The 1840s cottage was restored to its original grandeur by owner Madeleine Cenac.
 Onsite activities like kayaking and cooking classes are an enticing excuse never to leave the property.